Vessel-Legends/Mangio-VL-Tweaks/README.md

+# DISCLAIMER: THIS IS NOT THE OFFICIAL MANGIO-RVC-FORK REPO!
+THIS IS JUST A FORK TO CHANGE SOME STUFF TO MY LIKING.
+PLEASE CHECK OUT THE ORIGINAL REPO!

+---

 # 7/28 Changelog:
 - Undo SQL change for the sake of stability, uses csv now
 - Merging checkpoints bug has been resolved